crosscon/uc1-2-integration/README.md

 # crosscon-uc1-2

-This is a repository for client/server mtls applications for the CROSSCON project.
+This is a repository for client/server mTLS applications for the CROSSCON project.

 ## References